Museum of Pez

 214 California Drive,

-For a mere $3 (and there are coupons available online for $1 off) admission, you can see the second room which is the museum.
+For a mere $5 ($3 for children) admission, you can see the second room which is the museum.
 From the moment you step foot into the second room and see the giant Pez letters hanging on the wall, Gary will be giving his presentation on the history of Pez as well as a run down on the major items held within the museum.
-You will learn how Pez was invented in 1927 when the original candy was peppermint; Pez being an abbreviation for the German word for peppermint (PfeffErminZ).
-The candy, came in little tins at first and was marketed towards individuals trying to quit smoking.
-In 1950 the very first Pez dispenser was created, and by 1952 the dispensers had cartoon heads while the candy became fruit flavored.
+You will learn how Pez was invented in 1927, when the original candy was peppermint; Pez being an abbreviation for the German word for peppermint (PfeffErminZ).
+The candy, back then, came in little tins at first and was marketed towards individuals trying to quit smoking.
+In 1950, the very first Pez dispenser was created, and by 1952, the dispensers had cartoon heads while the candy became fruit flavored.

-It houses every form of Pez dispenser ever made with over 500 Pez dispensers on display within.
-There is even the ultra rare Pez Super Spiel, which was similar to a Mr. Potato Head Pez dispenser in that you could change the face, eyes, etc. Because it was determined to be a choking hazard it was pulled from the stores very quickly.
+The museum houses every form of Pez dispenser ever made, with over 500 Pez dispensers on display within.
+There is even the ultra rare Pez Super Spiel, which was similar to a Mr. Potato Head Pez dispenser in that you could change the face, eyes, etc. Because it was determined to be a choking hazard, it was pulled from the stores very quickly.

 - The Ruby Slippers, Madonna's Bra, and Einstein's Brain (2006) by Epting, Chris, p: 53

 - Northern California Curiosities (2005) by Rubin, Saul, p: 56 - 57